 Also at the BBC David Rhodes won a Royal Statistical Society award for this data journalism story about councils refusing care applications.

-Other British examples include this ITV story on mental health trusts cutting beds, and this Channel 4 Dispatches piece on benefit sanctions.
+Other British examples include this ITV story on mental health trusts cutting beds, this Newsnight piece on special needs pupils being ‘squeezed out’ of schools (YouTube version below), and this Channel 4 Dispatches piece on benefit sanctions.
 And I keep a list of other FOI-based stories by the BBC here.

 In Switzerland broadcaster SRF has an impressive data operation.
 In one recent segment a TV team printed a table onto a 60 meter long sheet of paper to illustrate a story.